 Things take a complicated turn when a rowdy gang of pirates attacks and begin pursuing our unfortunate hero.
 These guys are called The Smokers…simply because they somehow manage to still have tobacco and cigarettes 500 years after the apocalypse.
 Anyway, their leader, The Deacon (Hopper) discovers The Mariner has Enola and she just so happens to hold what they believe to be the ‘way to dry land’ in the form of a tattoo on her back.
 Adventure ensues with many explosions, fast-paced action scenes, a lot of sailing, some fishing, and even some forced prostitution.
 Fun for the whole family.

-What makes this film great
+So, what makes this film so great?

 There’s no one thing that really makes Waterworld great.
 It just is.
 Everything comes together and somehow works.
 From the nameless hero to the little girl who sucks at singing but can’t shut up, it all fits.
 The main characters are anti-social, understandably so even and are each complex in their own special way.
 Even the big blonde dude who seems to have a hard-on for The Mariner makes sense in some way and The Deacon is one awesome villain.